dharmab/bmw-f750gs-f850gs/toolkit.md

 ## Standard Kit

-I carry the followking items when riding in populated areas within range of roadside service.
+I carry the following items when riding in populated areas within range of roadside service.

 ### On my Person